• Skip to primary navigation

 By relieving himself all over the house, a dog reassures himself this territory is his.

-His path of destruction is simply a way of reducing boredom and separation anxiety.
-Doing so calms dog fears.
+His path of destruction simply reduces boredom and separation anxiety, and doing so calms dog fears.

 Understand your dog’s behavior